 The CDC offers these tips to prevent carbon monoxide poisoning:

-Seek prompt medical attention if you suspect carbon monoxide poisoning and are feeling dizzy, light-headed, or nauseous.
+- Get immediate medical help if you suspect carbon monoxide poisoning and are feeling dizzy, light-headed or nauseous.